lem-project/lem-project.github.io/content/en/usage/usage.md

 ### Find file in project

-> Project related commands were added after Lem 2.0
+> Project related commands were added in Lem 2.1

 Use `M-x project-find-file` to choose a file among the list of all files pertaining to the current project.
 This command is bound to `C-x p f`.